Skip to contents

 Portable Directory Resolution

-Directories are stored as candidate path vectors and resolved lazily via active bindings.
+Directories are stored as candidate path vectors and resolved lazily via [CandidatePath] active bindings.
 The first existing directory wins and is cached.
 If the cached path becomes invalid (e.g. after moving to a different machine), the binding automatically re-resolves from the candidate list.

 Code Registry